Sue Jauncey- Founder and Director

 Allan is a passionate aviation enthusiast and enjoys recreational flying in his spare time, and is also currently studying a Masters of Commerce specialising in accounting and corporate strategy at the University of Sydney.

 Mark Horwood-James - Global Chief Marketing Officer

 Mark has over 10 years of strategic marketing experience, with a career that has seen him lead and play part in award-winning and nominated marketing programmes.
 Originally studying Law at university Mark found his passion in bringing together the customer, commercial strategy and creative flair, which is where Mark found marketing.
 With significant experience in multi-channel, B2B and B2C marketing - for a variety of sectors and brands - his more recent experience has seen him lead large marketing functions in the UK and as Chief Strategy Officer for an award-winning digital marketing and technology group (in Sydney).

 Joining in early 2017, Mark's role within Pulse is to provide leadership and accountability for the business’ marketing, sales, technology and strategy.
-Mark’s role will see him initial focus on the sales and marketing strategy and activities for the UK and Australasia operations, support the growth ambitions of the global business expanding overseas, as well as working with Sue Jauncey (Founder and Global Head of Programs) to grown and enhanced the CultureTech platform for scalable growth.
+Mark’s role will see him initially focus on the sales and marketing strategy and activities for the UK and Australasia operations, support the growth ambitions of the global business expanding overseas, as well as working with Sue Jauncey (Founder and Global Head of Programs) to grow and enhance the CultureTech platform for scalable growth.

-Mark is now based back in the UK spending his spare time on his recently purchase new Home.
+Mark is now based back in the UK spending his spare time on his recently purchased new home.
 Its a bit of a project, so Mark and his other half defintely have their work cut out for them.